wp-plugins/attachments/readme.txt

 Tags: post, page, posts, pages, images, PDF, doc, Word, image, jpg, jpeg, picture, pictures, photos, attachment Requires at least: 2.8
 Tested up to: 3.0.1
-Stable tag: 1.5
+Stable tag: 1.5.1

-Attachments allows you to append any number of items from your WordPress Media Library to Posts, Pages, and Custom Post Types
+Attachments allows you to simply append any number of items from your WordPress Media Library to Posts, Pages, and Custom Post Types

 == Description ==

-Attachments allows you to append any number of items from your WordPress Media Library to Posts, Pages, and Custom Post Types.
+Attachments allows you to simply append any number of items from your WordPress Media Library to Posts, Pages, and Custom Post Types.
 This plugin *does not* directly interact with your theme, you will need to edit your template files.

 There is a **screencast available** on the [plugin home page](http://mondaybynoon.com/wordpress-attachments/)